About Us

 • Strong interpersonal skills and conflict resolution skills.

 • PC literate, basic skills in Microsoft Office Suite and Internet research.
+Must be a self-starter; able to work independently.

 • Ability to communicate effectively with management, internal staff and external vendors.